Patient Instructions Following Oral Surgery

 In the event that the patient goes home with gauze packs in the mouth, these are to be removed 1 hour after surgery.
 Ice packs may be applied to help decrease pain and swelling (packet of frozen peas may be substituted).

-This is quite a normal response and usually reaches its peak 24-30 hours following surgery.
-It often varies from one side of the face to another depending on the degree of difficulty.
-The swelling starts to subside and is again not unusual.
+This is quite a normal response and usually reaches its peak 24 – 30 hours following surgery.
+It often varies from one side of the face to another depending on the degree of difficulty of surgery.
+The swelling will start to decrease after 4 – 5 days.

 Bruising may occur as the swelling starts to subside and is again not unusual.